exonum/exonum-java-binding/exonum-java-binding/doc/Migration_guide_0.9.md

 2. If the service requires initialization — migrate to the new [initialization mechanism][service-initialize].

-3. If the service needs reconfiguration support: implement [`Configurable`][configurable] interface.
+3. If the service needs reconfiguration support: implement the [`Configurable`][configurable] interface.
 Reconfiguration shall be performed through the new [supervisor][supervisor] service which replaces the configuration service.